aeternity/protocol/contracts/sophia.md

 When a Generalized account is authorized, the authorization function needs access to the transaction hash for the wrapped transaction.
 (A `GAMetaTx` wrapping a transaction.)
-The transaction hash is availble in the primitive `Auth.tx_hash`, it is *only* available during authentication if invoced by a normal contract call it returns `none`.
+The transaction hash is available in the primitive `Auth.tx_hash`, it is *only* available during authentication if invoked by a normal contract call it returns `none`.

 ```